RasaHQ/rasa/docs/docs/reference/rasa/core/featurizers/single_state_featurizer.md

 def encode_all_labels(domain: Domain, precomputations: Optional[MessageContainerForCoreFeaturization]) -> List[Dict[Text, List[Features]]]
 ```

-Encodes all relevant labels from the domain using the given interpreter.
+Encodes all relevant labels from the domain using the given precomputations.

 **Arguments**: